Health & Safety Risk Assessments

 - no or minimal recreational drug use

-- hospital referrals very unlikely
+- hospital referrals very unlikely.

 Tier 1 Cover Level

-- a suitable first aid kit and someone able to use it
+- a suitable first aid kit and someone able to use it (i.e. a qualified first aider)

 - appropriate, identified people who know how to access emergency assistance.